-Having a Traditional German Advent Calendar to count down the days to Christmas was as normal to me as breathing or putting on House Shoes….
-It is just something we had in our home.
-Some years they were quite simple… a double thick cardboard printed with Christmas scenes, and pictures behind each door.
-Other years they were more elaborate, and we had German chocolate Advent Calendars with chocolates behind the doors.
+Having a traditional German Advent calendar to count down the days to Christmas was as normal to me as breathing or putting on house shoes; it is just something we had in our home.
+Most years, they were simple, a double thick cardboard sheet printed with Christmas scenes and pretty pictures behind each door.
+In later years, we had German chocolate Advent Calendars with chocolates behind the doors.
 We even had a wonderful fabric Advent Calendar with pockets that mom filled with treats.
-It didn’t matter what kind of calendar (well, not that much), it was a wonderful way to build anticipation up to the day when the biggest doors of all could be opened!
+It didn’t matter what kind of calendar (well, not that much).
+The Advent Calendar is an excellent way to build anticipation for the day when the biggest door could be opened!

 And it was also a good teaching moment when you realized that you could open extra doors… but that didn’t make Christmas come one minute sooner!